San Zenone degli Ezzelini

 San Zenone degli Ezzelini is a comune (municipality) in the Province of Treviso in the Italian region Veneto, located about 50 km northwest of Venice and about 35 km northwest of Treviso.

-San Zenone degli Ezzelini borders the following municipalities: Borso del Grappa, Crespano del Grappa, Fonte, Loria, Mussolente, and Riese Pio X.
+San Zenone degli Ezzelini borders the following municipalities: Borso del Grappa, Pieve del Grappa, Fonte, Loria, Mussolente, and Riese Pio X.

 History

 Origins

 San Zenone's territory was inhabited since prehistoric times, as attested by archaeological excavations that found stone utensils like scrapers and guns dated back to the Neolithic (5.000-2.500 BC).
 It was hypothesized the establishment of a factory that realized similar objects and that the area surrounding Asolo hosted the most important human settlements, whereas the underlying plan wasn't populated due to the presence of forests.

 In the following centuries the Proto-Ligures migrated in those lands, introducing the metal fusion.
 They were succeeded by the Euganei and lastly by the Veneti.